niravmsoni/terraform-aws/Modules/Overview.md

     provider[registry.terraform.io/hashicorp/aws]
     provider[registry.terraform.io/hashicorp/tls]
 ```
-- Here we can see along with provider, whatever modules are registered in the configuration, they're also getting visible in the configuration output
+- Here we can see along with provider, whatever modules are invoked in the configuration, they're also getting visible in the configuration output

 - We can add two output blocks to our `main.tf` to report back the IP and DNS information from our `server` module.
 Notice how Terraform references (interpolation syntax) information about the server build from a module.